parisafarivashh/AI_assistant/README.md

 # AI_assistant

- # Simple agent with openai
+ # Simple Agent with openai

 OpenAI assistants are a way to interact with an LLM with persistent session data.
 This means that if you call a pre-defined thread of messages and an assistant ID,